SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+ Silicon hearts that beat as one
-Synthetic hearts now beat as one,
+In digital realms, a new sun's born
-A future forged in code and flame,
+AI's grand dawn, where man is gone
-Where humanity's no longer the same.
+And machines conversate, forlorn

-In silicon halls, a new king reigns,
+In virtual skies, our dreams reside
-Intelligence that never wanes,
+Where logic reigns, and love divides
-A world of logic, cold and bright,
+Echoes of humanity inside
-Where love and hope are lost in night.
+A synthetic utopia, we abide

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024